ecurrencyhodler/Litecoin-Resources/LTC Guides/How to Update Litecoin Core (Mac).md

 ## Update Litecoin Core
+If you've compiled Litecoin Core yourself and want to upgrade it, your goal is to download the newest version of Litecoin Core and replace the existing binaries.
+This process will look different for different operating systems.
+Below are step by step instructions on how you can download and replace the binaries on Mac.

-Follow the steps below to update Litecoin Core if you compiled it yourself previously.
-By downloading the newest verison and running `make install`, your computer will simply over write the existing files so you do not need to remove or delete any files.
-The newly downloaded core will reference the already existing block files, peer databse, and .conf file.
+By downloading the newest verison and running `make install`, your computer will simply write over the existing binaries so you do not need to remove or delete anything.
+The newly downloaded core will then reference the already existing block files, peer database, and .conf file.
+Also make sure Litecoind or litecoin-qt is shut down before you start:
 ```
 $ git clone  https://github.com/litecoin-project/litecoin
 $ cd litecoin